Milwaukee Uber Accident Attorneys

 The executives at Uber are well aware that accidents will happen, which is why the company carries extremely large insurance policies, so they can pay accident claims, to satisfy claims made by passengers, pedestrians, bicyclists, other drivers, and many others have received accident settlements from Uber to pay for medical care and other damages caused by a negligent Uber driver.
 If you have been injured by an Uber driver, you can file a lawsuit, but getting compensation is never easy.
 You will have to deal with Uber, which is a large company worth billions of dollars, and they carry insurance by billion-dollar insurance companies, so obviously, they will all work together to try not to pay you anything because doing so will raise their insurance premiums, thus impacting their bottom line.
 Therefore, like most large companies in Milwaukee, they and their insurance carriers will do everything possible to avoid paying.

-How Do You Know Your Accident is Covered and by Whose Insurance?
+How Do You Know Your Accident Is Covered?

 Uber carries $1 million insurance policies, with the coverage levels depending on the circumstances surrounding the accident, such as whether there was a passenger in the car at the time of the accident.
 Collision and comprehension coverage are available only to drivers who have these coverages on their own personal policies.
 Likewise, the driver’s injuries are only covered if the other driver is at fault.
 Because they try to protect ridesharing companies to a greater degree than drivers, insurers for both companies have designated several “periods” when it comes to ridesharing.
 These “periods” are as follows: